CONP/Kernel.Web/README.md

-#Name: kernel
+!Name: kernel
-#Type: Website Application
+!Type: Website Application
-#Author: CONP organizations
+!Author: CONP organizations

 Is a cloud computer-based PHP framework applicable to enterprise-class portal content management and secondary development, through the site parameters, remote access download, modify site content and data, we can say with unlimited scalability is a web content management system.